Key takeaways

 And while doing your research is always critical for any type of investment, it’s especially important to consider the economic environment before investing in property.
 Interest rates, inflation and market volatility are all factors that can affect your decision.

-Types of investment property
+Types of property investments

 How to find investment properties

 Once you decide which type of investment property to buy, the next step is to start looking for the right property.
-It’s often smart to enlist the services of a real estate agent who specializes in purchasing investment property.
+It’s often smart to enlist the services of a real estate agent who specializes in purchasing an investment property.
 They will bring specialized knowledge and experience that can help you pinpoint property that offers the highest return potential and the lowest potential risk.

 • Multiple listing services (MLS) are good places to look for a potential residential investment property.
 Your real estate agent can help you identify the best MLS based on the type of property you’re looking to buy and the geographic area you’re focusing on.